jnozzi/cocoadev.com/markdown/CPlusPlusInCocoa.md

 Criticism of the runtime performance begs for benchmarks.

 Whether or not one may find incorporating C++ classes more or less efficient depends on the need for extensive use of production code.
-Furthermore, the jury is apparently out on whether brain dead ports of C++ code to General/ObjC is the rule rather than the exception.
+Furthermore, the jury is apparently out on whether brain dead ports of C++ code to ObjC is the rule rather than the exception.

 ----

 As a heavy C++ user, I can tell you that the only thing that makes C++ slow to compile is templates.
 So, if you #include <iostream>, your compile will slow down.
 If you throw in your own templates, things will get slower.

 ----
-There's a misunderstanding here - General/ObjectiveC++ is the language that people are saying is slow to compile.
+There's a misunderstanding here - ObjectiveC++ is the language that people are saying is slow to compile.

 ----
 However, if compile time is your only consideration, you really should stick to Perl.
 Heavy use of C++ function templates can create very fast, very succinct code.
 If you know how to use templates, you can write 5-10 times less code than someone who doesn't.
 It will be hard to get the syntax right, and the compilation will be really, really slow.
 But you will be very unlikely to have any logic errors and your code will run really, really fast.